hermeznetwork/docs/docs/developers/protocol/hermez-protocol/contracts/contracts.md

 Hermez has a list of all the tokens that rollup supports.
 Tokens must be an ERC20, and everyone can add a new token with this method.
-A fee in HEZ must be payed to the governance address.
+A fee in HEZ must be paid to the governance address.

 #### Withdraw